 Email is a veteran channel.
 Unlike channels like push notifications and SMS, email has been around for half a century!
 As such, the email ecosystem has had ample time to mature and evolve.
-Now, there are a wide range of modern Email Service Providers, or ESPs, to choose from.
+Today, there are a wide range of modern Email Service Providers (ESPs) to choose from.
 Choosing an ESP is important because it can either enhance or compromise your email marketing program.

 What is an ESP?

-An ESP, not to be confused with an ISP, is an email service provider.
+An ESP, not to be confused with an ISP (internet service provider), is an email service provider.
 An ESP is a business that hosts email services and software on independent servers.
-The best email service providers are a one-stop shop for clients, empowering their customers to send newsletters, distribute surveys, send bulk email, and more.
+The best email service providers are a one-stop shop for clients, empowering businesses to send newsletters, distribute surveys, send bulk emails, and more.

 Do I Really Need One?

 The short answer is yes.
-The right ESP will meet your business’s unique needs and make your marketing efforts more successful.
-With this choice, there are a handful of key factors to consider as you get a sense of your options.
+If you plan on emailing customers at scale, you need a provider to keep your customer data secure and remain compliant with laws and regulations, at the very minimum.
+But the right ESP will do more than that — it will meet your business’s unique needs and make your marketing efforts more successful.
 You’ll want to choose the most appropriate ESP for your business size and functions in order to minimize the time it takes to set up your campaigns, streamline your day-to-day operations, and optimize email campaign performance.
 With the right ESP, you’ll see savings from major productivity improvements.

 The right ESP can provide a variety of benefits for you, whether you're a small business or a large enterprise.

-For every dollar spent on email, businesses see an average ROI of an impressive $36, which represents a return of almost 4000 percent.
+For every dollar spent on email, businesses see an average ROI of $36, which represents a return of almost 4,000 percent!

 One study shows that 81 percent of small and medium-sized businesses rely on email for customer acquisition and 80 percent use email marketing to retain customers.

-An ESP allows you manage lists, collect contacts, and evaluate and optimize email campaigns.
-Some email marketing software are part of an omnichannel solution, you can track these contacts and their behaviors across other channels such as push, in-app, and SMS.
+An ESP allows you to manage lists, collect contacts, and evaluate and optimize email campaigns.
+Some email marketing software are part of an omnichannel solution.
+Integrating your ESP with other channels allows you to track these contacts and their behaviors across other channels, such as push notifications, in-app, and SMS.

 ESPs help authenticate your emails and protect your email lists from being stolen or hacked.
-Some ESPs support authentication standards such as SPF and DKIM.
+Some ESPs support authentication standards, such as DMARC, SPF, and DKIM.

-Here are some tips and basic steps for choosing an ESP.
+Here are some tips and basic steps for choosing the best ESP for your company.

 Think about the main types of emails you'll be sending.
 Are you sending mostly transactional or marketing messages?
-Are you hoping to send newsletters, dynamic content, drip campaigns, email blasts, onboarding sequences, or all of the above?
-Some ESPs will be better than others for different use cases, whether you're communicating to potential customers or existing ones
+Are you hoping to send newsletters, dynamic content, drip campaigns, promotional emails, email onboarding sequences, or all of the above?
+Some ESPs will be better than others for different use cases, whether you're communicating to potential customers or existing ones.

 The best ESP for you will depend on the number of contacts you’re sending content to.
 Often, small businesses with smaller subscriber lists will opt to use providers with a streamlined customer experience, simpler functionality, and a more streamlined feature set.
-Larger enterprises with huge contact lists and a variety of use cases may opt for enterprise-level ESPs with more advanced features and complex functionality Alongside your list size, you should also consider your email send volume, or the number of emails you plan to send.
+Larger enterprises with huge contact lists and a variety of use cases may opt for enterprise-level ESPs with more advanced features and complex functionality.
+In addition to contact list size, you should consider your email send volume (a.k.a. the number of emails you plan to send).
 This becomes a budgetary consideration because some providers charge based on CPMs (Cost Per Mile), or the cost of sending a thousand email messages, while others charge on a subscription basis.

-ESPs store your customers' data, which means data security is on everyone’s mind.
-The last thing you want is for sensitive information to be compromised while it's en route to its recipient.
-Consider whether a given ESP meets your security requirements and its capacity for protecting your customer database and preventing security breaches that could compromise your clients’ data.
+ESPs store your customers' data, which means data security should be top-of-mind.
+The last thing you want is for sensitive information to be compromised while en route to its recipient.
+Consider whether a given ESP meets your security requirements by checking out their data privacy and compliance pages.

 Your security needs will also depend on your vertical.
 If you’re in the healthcare industry, you may need to be HIPAA compliant, for instance.